 - ½ teaspoon salt

-- Cover the bottom of the springform pan in a double layer of heavy duty aluminum foil and set in a roasting pan.
+- Place the prepared crust into a large roasting pan (the kind you bake a turkey in).
 Pour the cheesecake onto the prepared crust.
 Transfer the roasting pan to the oven and fill with enough boiling water to reach about halfway up the springform pan.

 - Transfer the roasting pan with the cheesecake to a rack and let it cool for 45 minutes.
 Remove the springform pan, remove the foil, and let the cheesecake cool on the rack for about 3 hours.
 Run a knife around the edges to loosen and wrap with plastic wrap.
 Refrigerate overnight.
 When ready to serve, remove the springform pan sides and slide onto a serving platter.

 Pumpkin Cheesecake with gingersnap crust is a creamy homemade cheesecake recipe perfect for Thanksgiving!
 It’s the best ever pumpkin cheesecake recipe!